Holidays Calendar for July 27, 2020

 • 1990 The Byelorussian Soviet Socialist Republic declared its independence from the Soviet Union by issuing the Declaration of State Sovereignty.

 • 1984 Died: James Mason, English actor known for his numerous roles in Hollywood.
-He starred in The Desert Fox, Lolita, Julius Caesar, etc.
+He starred in The Desert Fox, Lolita, Julius Caesar, and other films.

 • 1983 Fifty-three prisoners were killed inside the Welkada Prison during the Black July pogrom against Sri Lankan Tamil minority in Colombo.